Illegal border crossings to US from Mexico hit annual high

 Title 42 authority has been applied 2.4 million times since it began in March 2020 but has fallen disproportionately on migrants from Mexico, Guatemala, Honduras and El Salvador.

-U.S. and Mexican officials said Friday that Venezuelan migration to the United States plunged 80% since Oct.
-12, when the U.S. began expelling Venezuelans to Mexico under Title 42.
+US and Mexican officials said Friday that Venezuelan migration to the United States plunged 80 per cent since 12 October when the US began expelling Venezuelans to Mexico under Title 42.
 At the same time, the Biden administration pledged to admit up to 24,000 Venezuelans to the United States on humanitarian parole if they apply online with a financial sponsor and enter through an airport, similar to how tens of thousands of Ukrainians have come since Russia invaded their country.

 “While this early data is not reflected in the (September) report, it confirms what we’ve said all along: When there is a lawful and orderly way to enter the country, individuals will be less likely to put their lives in the hands of smugglers and try to cross the border unlawfully,” said CBP Commissioner Chris Magnus.